 Joanna Giddens joined NLDAC as a Program Assistant in August 2020, with a background in community engagement and administrative support.
 She has a Master of Social Work degree from Washington University in Saint Louis and an undergraduate degree in Art Practice from the University of California, Berkeley.
 Before joining NLDAC, she worked at Grace Meridian Hill church as the Community Life Coordinator.
 Ms. Giddens has worked with diverse populations through Americorps, social and economic development programs and other altruistic nonprofits.

 As a Program Assistant, Ms. Giddens provides administrative support to NLDAC, educating the public about the program, processing applications, disbursing financial assistance, and supporting applicants throughout the donation process.
-She also manages NLDAC's social media accounts, records financial donations, and prepares invoices.
+She manages NLDAC's social media accounts, records financial donations, and prepares invoices.

 As a Program Assistant, Ms. Hwang provides administrative support to NLDAC, educating the public about the program, processing applications, administering financial assistance, and supporting applicants throughout the donation process.